nteract/docs/user-guides/getting-started-with-nteract.md

 If you're comfortable with the command line, you can use the `nteract` command to create or open a notebook from the command line.

-Altneratively, you can open a notebook by either double clicking on the notebook file anywhere on your machine or selecting File > Open from the nteract menubar.
+Alternatively, you can open a notebook by either double clicking on the notebook file anywhere on your machine or selecting File > Open from the nteract menubar.

 ### Writing code in interactive notebooks

 Now that we've got the nteract application installed, we can create our first notebook.
-New notbooks in nteract launch with a an empty code cell.
+New notebooks in nteract launch with an empty code cell.
 You can use this code cell to write code that can be executed.
 Code must be written in the language of the kernel that you are connected to in order to execute.
 For example, the example below shows Python 3 code executing within an interactive notebook.

 ![Executing a Python code cell within a notebook](https://cldup.com/6RzV6bYyKa.gif)